Tuition fee loans and financial support – if you come from Northern Ireland

 This is an outline of what is available for students from Northern Ireland for 2018–19 entry.
 Check to find the exact dates, cost of fees and financial support available on university and student funding websites.

-Note: To classify as a student from Northern Ireland, you will normally need to have lived in Northern Ireland for the three years before starting your course.
-If you are unsure please see our information on eligibility.
+Note: to be classed as a student from Northern Ireland, you will normally need to have lived in Northern Ireland for the three years before starting your course.
+Please see our information on eligibility for details.

 If you are going to university in Northern Ireland: